dreikanter/pyke/README.md

 # Pyke

-Pyke is [rake](http://rake.rubyforge.org/)-inspired minimalistic [make](http://en.wikipedia.org/wiki/Make_(software)) tool for Python.
+Pyke is [rake](http://rake.rubyforge.org/)-inspired minimalistic [make](http://en.wikipedia.org/wiki/Make_(software) tool for Python.

 The core benefit of Pyke over identical systems is the task files organization.
-Instead of using function decorators to translate command line options to function arguments, it uses parameters annotation, which are available in Python since 3.3.
-Also Pyke plays well with argument defaults, and has value validation by type.
+Instead of using function decorators, it uses annotations to translate command line options to function arguments.
+Annotations is a syntax to add any metadata to function definitions, wich became available since Python 3.3 (see [PEP 3107](http://www.python.org/dev/peps/pep-3107/) for details).
+Pyke plays well with default argument values and docstrings.
+Also it has type-based value validation.

 ## Usage